What are hidden classes in Java 15

 Hidden Classes as Unsafe Alternative

-Before Java15, non-standard API Unsafe::defineAnonymousClass was used to generate dynamic classes.
+was used to generate dynamic classes.
 We know Unsafe APIs are not recommended, hidden classes are right approach to generate dynamic classes now.

-Before migrating from Unsafe::defineAnonymousClass to Lookup::defineHiddenClass (Hidden classes) we need to be aware of the following constraints:
+need to be aware of the following constraints:

-1. Unlike Unsafe::defineAnonymousClass, hidden classes do not support constant-pool patching.
-This is one recent thread showing progress on the enhancement.
+, hidden classes do not support constant-pool patching.
+This is one recent thread showing progress on the enhancement. - VM-anonymous classes (created using

-3. A VM-anonymous class can access protected members of its host class even if the VM-anonymous class exists in a different run-time package and is not a subclass of the host class.
+) can be optimized by Hotspot JVM by annotation @ForceInline.
+This optimization is not available for hidden classes. - A VM-anonymous class can access protected members of its host class even if the VM-anonymous class exists in a different run-time package and is not a subclass of the host class.
 A hidden class can only access protected members of another class if the hidden class is in the same run-time package as, or a subclass of, the other class.
 There is no special access for a hidden class to the protected members of the lookup class.

-Due to these constraints in Java 15, hidden classes are not a complete replacement for Unsafe::defineAnonymousClass.
+Due to these constraints in Java 15, hidden classes are not a complete replacement for Unsafe::defineAnonymousClass

 The best example of hidden class usages is lambda expressions in the JDK code.
 JDK developers don’t want to expose classes generated by lambda expression so javac is not translating lambda expression into dedicated class, it generates bytecode that dynamically generates and instantiates a class to yield an object corresponding to the lambda expression when needed.
-Before Java 15 Unsafe::defineAnonymousClass was used in the lambda expression implementation, now it is migrated to use hidden classes.
+Before Java 15 Unsafe::defineAnonymousClass

 Conclusion